anand2312/anand2312.github.io/tutorials/env-files.md

 ```

 ## Step 3: Use the secrets in your code
 Now to access the secret in your code, you'd first load the `.env`.
-After this we can access the secrets from the [`os.environ`](https://docs.python.org/3/library/os.html#os.environ) dictionary, which contains the environment variables.
+After this we can access the secrets from the [`os.environ`](https://docs.python.org/3/library/os.html#os.environ) dictionary (as it is a dictionary, we use the [`dict.get` method](/tutorials/key-errors.md)), which contains the environment variables.

 ```py
 import dotenv   # this is the module we installed earlier